x

 What is a UX designer?

-UX designer is a role that’s focused on creating user-friendly products that are intuitive, accessible and overall easy to interact with.
-UX designers are responsible for creating satisfying experiences for the users and designing solutions backed by UX research data.
+UX designer is a role that’s focused on creating user-centered designs that are intuitive, accessible, and overall easy to interact with.
+UX designers are responsible for creating satisfying experiences for the users and design solutions backed by UX research data.

 UX Designers are sometimes also called Product Designers, but there’s a slight difference between two roles.
 Find out more in our Product Designer vs. UX Designer comparison.